 This variety has yellow trumpet-shaped flowers.
 It blooms in winter or early spring.
 Based on the climate Clivia miniata ‘Belgian Hybrid Yellow’ are grown outdoors or as potted plants indoors.
-They are frost tender.
+Keep in mind, they are frost-tender.
 They form clumps.
-Don’t divide them since the flower better when they are densely clumped.
+Don’t divide them since the flower is better when they are densely clumped.

 How to grow Clivia miniata ‘Belgian Hybrid Yellow’ indoors: